 - Devote the next portion of what we receive for our own use in maintaining Christian homes and families in an unbelieving world.

 - Devote the balance of what we receive for the maintenance of an orderly society (taxes, etc.).

-If this is our mindset we are thinking like stewards and not how worldly minded unbelievers who think:
+If this is our mindset, we are thinking like stewards and not like worldly-minded unbelievers who think...

-- That all they have or own is a result of their efforts.
+- That all they have or own is the result of their efforts.

 - That their wealth is to be used to purchase their own comfort and security.

-- That "giving" is a favor they do and not a basic responsibility.
+- That "giving" is a favor they do for the Lord and not a basic responsibility.

-When we begin thinking like stewards however, it affects not only our handling of many, but also affects every aspect of our lives.
+When we begin thinking like stewards, however, it affects not only our handling of money but also influences every aspect of our lives.
 For example:

-- We gain a new balance and poise.
-If our income is down then as stewards we trust God and wait for Him to provide as we serve Him with what we have (II Corinthians 8:12).
-If our income is up we rejoice and serve Him faithfully without pride or greed (Deuteronomy 8:18).
+- We gain a new spiritual balance and poise.
+If our income is down, then as stewards we trust God and wait for Him to provide as we continue to serve Him with what we have (II Corinthians 8:12).
+If our income is up, we rejoice and serve Him faithfully without pride or greed (Deuteronomy 8:18).

 - We avoid becoming materialistic.
-If we know god is the owner and source, we want to please Him with our management and wealth and not give in to purely selfish desires.
-As stewards we are more concerned about getting into overloading debt.
-Some Christians are so in debt for unnecessary or overly expensive things that they have nothing left to serve and glorify God with, we use up all of the resources we have been blessed with, we will then lack the wherewithal to properly serve and honor the One who provides these resources in the first place.
+If we know that God is the owner and source of all, we want to please Him with our management of wealth and not give in to purely selfish desires.
+As stewards we are more concerned about unnecessary debt than a lessening of income.
+Some Christians are so in debt for frivolous or overly expensive things that they have nothing left with which to serve and glorify God.
+If we foolishly use up all of the resources we have been blessed with, we will then lack the wherewithal to properly serve and honor the One who provides these resources in the first place.

 - Stewardship mentality helps us in the way we spend the money we do have.
-Good and faithful stewards always consider the effect on the kingdom their lifestyle and purchases are going to make.
+Good and faithful stewards always consider the effect on God's Kingdom that their lifestyle and purchases are going to have.
 If we are going to act and give like good stewards of God's blessings, we have to begin to think like stewards and not like unbelievers who only think of themselves and this world.

 2. Act Like a Trusted Manager

 Psychologists tell us that the way to change behavior is to change thinking.
-If you begin thinking like a steward it will not be long before you begin acting like a steward.
-Our actions as trusted managers will be noticeable because the Bible describes what trusted managers act like:
+If you begin thinking like a steward, it will not be long before you begin acting like a steward.
+Our actions as trusted managers will be noticeable because the Bible describes how we, as trusted managers, should act:

 - Our giving will follow the pattern set down by the Bible.
-The pattern I explained last week in I Corinthians 16:2 that I explained previously in this book.
+The pattern for giving found in I Corinthians 16:2 that I explained previously in this book.

 - Regular giving - each first day.